harmanen/statistical-methods/README.md

 Instructions on how to install the custom datasets package and the original code snippets can be found [here](https://emotion.utu.fi/tilastotiede/) (in Finnish).

+Note that these are mainly my own personal notes so it is probably impossible to study these concepts just based on the materials found here. **I would strongly recommend to get the book if studying is your goal!** Furthermore, I have pulled additional explanations and formulae from other sources (mainly Wikipedia) to fill some gaps on the theoretical side that I feel are useful.